zizhuspot/haojia/source/_posts/Nine Super Useful Javascript Tips Property Selectors.md

 console.log(result);
 ```

-3. Using reduce to convert data structures
+### 3. Using reduce to convert data structures

-Sometimes the front-end needs to be converted to the data coming from the back-end to adapt to the front-end business logic, or to convert the data format of the component and then pass it to the back-end processing, and reduce is a very powerful tool.
+Sometimes the `front-end` needs to be converted to the data coming from the back-end to adapt to the front-end business logic, or to convert the data format of the component and then pass it to the back-end processing, and reduce is a very powerful tool.

 ```javascript
 const arr = [